wix-alex/fubot/README.md

 # do not share these
 export HUBOT_FB_USERNAME="<FB_USERNAME>"
 export HUBOT_FB_PASSWORD="<FB_PASSWORD>"

+npm install

+# run these from within the fubot directory
+./bin/hubot -a messenger
 ```

 ## Testing if it's running.
 It should respond `PONG`.
 If you get that back you're all set!
 Good luck and have fun!